mjbright/packer-tf-vault/labs/lab5-tf-variables-and-output/index.md

 Apply the configuration using `terraform apply`

+**Note:** you may choose to specify the instance_name variable on the command-line as for the previous apply if you wish to continue to use that value.

 Terraform now prints output values to the screen every time you apply your configuration.
 Query the outputs using the `terraform output` command.

 Output will be similar to: